 The historic Pierre Bottineau house is only open for special programs and by appointment.
 This restored 1854 wood-framed house has been transformed into a mini museum of the life of frontiersman Pierre Bottineau.

-Family-friendly: Even if a visit to the historic house is not in the cards, Elm Creek Park Reserve has a giant playground, a swimming pond and a nature center to interest kids.
+Family-friendly: Even if an indoor visit to the historic house is not in the cards, Elm Creek Park Reserve has a giant playground, a swimming pond and a nature center to interest kids.

 TWIN CITIES EAST METRO MUSEUMS & HISTORIC SITES